SELECT, TABLE, WITH — retrieve rows from a table or view

 have matches.
 Outer conditions are applied afterwards.

-Conversely, RIGHT OUTER JOIN
+Conversely, RIGHT OUTER JOIN returns all the

 joined rows, plus one row for each unmatched right-hand row